KxSystems/docs/docs/ml/toolkit/utilities/utils.md

 Where

--   `t` is a table containing nulls and y is the function to be applied to nulls
+-   `t` is a table containing nulls
+-   `y` is the base q function to be used to fill the null values

-returns table with nulls filled and additional columns that encode positions of nulls in the original columns.
+returns table with nulls filled and additional columns to data that encode positions of nulls in the original columns.

 ```q
 q)show tab:([]@[10?1f;0 1 8 9;:;0n];@[10?1f;4 5;:;0n];@[10?1f;2*til 5;:;0n])